bmutafov/chemistry-molecule-builder/README.md

   "base": "H", // For element Hydrogen
   "connections": [
     {
-      "valency": 1, // How many connections the element has (valency) "el": "O", // For connected element Oxygen
+      "type": 1, // The type of connection between the "base" and "el" (how many lines are drawn to connect them) "el": "O", // For connected element Oxygen
     },
     ...